Home

 Special food was given out to the young, elders and pregnant women.
 Most of the bush tucker was consumed raw but some foods were baked or roasted using hot campfire coals or ground ovens.

-Every food that the aborigines consumed has a link to the spirit world.
+Every food that the aborigines consumed has a link to spirituality.

 Colonists negative impact on bush tucker